Economy of the United States: 20th century

 At the beginning of the century, new innovations and improvements in existing innovations opened the door for improvements in the standard of living among American consumers.
 Many firms grew large by taking advantage of economies of scale and better communication to run nationwide operations.
 Concentration in these industries raised fears of monopolies that would drive prices higher and output lower, but many of these firms were cutting costs so fast that trends were towards lower prices and more output in these industries.
 Many workers shared the success of these large firms, which typically offered the highest wages in the world.

-The United States has been the world's largest national economy in terms of GDP since at least the 1920s.
+The United States has been the world's largest national economy in terms of GDP since around 1890.
 For many years following the Great Depression of the 1930s, when the danger of recession appeared most serious, the government strengthened the economy by spending heavily itself or cutting taxes so that consumers would spend more and by fostering rapid growth in the money supply, which also encouraged more spending.
 Ideas about the best tools for stabilizing the economy changed substantially between the 1930s and the 1980s.
 From the New Deal era that began in 1933 to the Great Society initiatives of the 1960s, national policymakers relied principally on fiscal policy to influence the economy.

 During the world wars of the twentieth century, the United States fared better than the rest of the combatants because none of the First World War and relatively little of the Second World War were fought on American territory (and none on the then-48 states).
 Yet, even in the United States, the wars meant sacrifice.
 During the peak of Second World War activity, nearly 40 percent of U.S. GDP was devoted to war production.
 Decisions about large swaths of the economy were largely made for military purposes, and nearly all relevant inputs were allocated to the war effort.
 Many goods were rationed, prices and wages controlled, and many durable consumer goods were no longer produced.
 Large segments of the workforce were inducted into the military and paid half their wages; roughly half of those were sent into harm's way.